vmlaker/pythonwildmagic/docs/source/installing.rst

 Installing
 **********

-The following guide will walk you step-by-step through installation of |NAME| on a Linux operating system.
+This guide will walk you step-by-step through installation of |NAME| on a Linux operating system.
-Specifically, it will show you how to install two things: the Wild Magic C++ libraries and the Python wrapper.
+Specifically, it will show you how to install two things: 1) the Wild Magic C++ libraries and 2) the Python wrapper.

 The steps below assume your system has a number of standard development tools available, like compilers and third-party libraries.
 In case your system doesn't have one of these software dependencies, an error will surely alert you.
 Fortunately, all softwares powering |NAME| are freely available on Linux.
-The easiest way to obtain a missing dependency is using your distribution's package manager.
+The easiest way to obtain a missing dependency is via your distribution's package manager.
 For instance, two of the things you'll need are SWIG and Python development tools.
 APT (e.g. Debian or Ubuntu) users can install these with commands
 ::